pynucastro/pynucastro/docs/source/simple-cxx-network.rst

    ./main

-This will simply evaluate the righthand side and Jacobian at a single thermodynamic state and print out the output.
+This will simply evaluate the righthand side and Jacobian at a single thermodynamic state and print out the output, including the $dY/dt$ terms, the individual rates evaluations (without density or composition terms) and the weak-rate neutrino energy loss term.
 It is intended to show how to work with the interfaces provided by pynucastro.

 To change the density and temperature, you can pass values as arguments (both must be specified if you are overriding the defaults), e.g.: